-The Case for SAN
+The Case for Storage Area Networks (SAN)

-IBM i users are not exactly used to making fundamental changes to their operating environments.
-It’s not that they are averse to innovation—quite the opposite in fact.
-But with the core functionality of the platform remaining robust and reliable through the years, there has been little need or incentive to move away from their tried and true management methods.
+As IBM i users, we’re not exactly used to making fundamental changes to our operating environments.
+It’s not that we’re averse to innovation—quite the opposite, in fact!
+But with the core functionality of the platform remaining robust and reliable for over 30 years, there has been little need or incentive to move away from our tried and true management methods.

-IBM i has been dutifully powering data center operations for decades, providing a trusted source of strength as its parent company continuously rebranded the servers it was running on.
+IBM i has been dutifully powering data center operations for decades, providing a trusted source of strength as IBM continuously reinvented the servers it was running on.
 In this time, and particularly within the last few years, the demands placed on these platforms have exponentially grown.

 By establishing a storage area network that virtualizes all server images onto a solitary device, administrators can consolidate their total hardware footprint and make more efficient use of their resources.